Hansard Speaker Index - 30th Legislature

 211

-- Funding, and capital investments,
+- And capital investments,

 336

-- Funding, and support for emergency medical services,
+- And support for emergency medical services,

 - Health Ministry